algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 The development team started to work on the basic features of the project such as the basic logical operation, the basic arithmetic operation using these instructions

 - ADD to make an addition.
-- SUB to make a substraction.
+- SUB to make a subtraction.
 - MUL to make a multiplication.
 - DIV to make a division.

-Once the Functional Specifications are dissected in the Technical Specifications, the functions and features of the project will be assigned to team members and priotised by either the project manager or the tech lead depending on the task.
+Once the Functional Specifications are dissected in the Technical Specifications, the functions and features of the project will be assigned to team members and prioritised by either the project manager or the tech lead depending on the task.

-For each functions and features the QA's team members will create Github Issues, those issues will be assigned to the team member in charge of the task.
+For each function and feature the QA's team members will create Github Issues, and those issues will be assigned to the team member in charge of the task.
-We prefer to use the term of ticket more than issues as it is more representative of the work to be done.
+We prefer to use the term ticket more than issues as it is more representative of the work to be done.

-Each ticket represents a chunk of work, a bug found, a feature request, an update.
-This abstraction allows to keep track of many types of tasks, break them down even more and allows to move forward swiftly.
+Each ticket represents a chunk of work, a bug found, a feature request, and an update.
+This abstraction allows us to keep track of many types of tasks, break them down even more and move forward swiftly.

 ##### ➭ Coding conventions

 - All the code will be written in C language and we will use the C18 standard.
-- Each functions name will be written in snake_case.
+- Each function's name will be written in snake_case.
 - Variable names will be written in camelCase.
-- All variable will be written at the same place.
+- All variables will be written in the same place.
 - All #define will be written in SNAKE_CASE and in uppercase.
-- All #define will be written at the same place.
+- All #define will be written in the same place.

 ##### ➭ Commenting conventions